 - Yarn needle

-- All Easy Crochet patterns are written in standard US terms.
+- This pattern is written in standard US terms.

-- Gauge is not critical to this washcloth pattern.
+- Gauge is not critical in this washcloth pattern.

 More Free Crochet Patterns for the Home

 Use our free crochet pattern collections below to make even more free patterns like crochet sweaters, crochet doilies and more.

 - Cozy Up Your Home with Crochet Fall Decor (All Free Patterns)